 We draw attention to the disclosures made in the accounting policies on page 11 and in note 7 to the financial statements concerning the fair values of the company's investment properties, which are valued by the directors on the basis of a discounted cash flow valuation of the projected income streams generated by those assets.
-The investment properties are included in the financial statements at 31 December 2019 at a value of £6.44m (2018: £5.66m).
-As indicated in the notes, considerable volatility can exist in these valuations as detailed in note 7 where the impact of changes in the underlying assumptions are detailed.
+This methodology was updated in the comparative period with respect to long leasehold houses that have been valued using a constant multiple of the current rental value of the properties.
+The directors believe these methods are the best approximation of the fair value of the respective assets.
+Long leasehold houses represent 98% (2018: 16%) of the investment property valuation at 31 December 2019.
+Prior to 2018 long leasehold houses were valued using the same discounted cashflow methodology as the other investment properties held by the company.
+The investment properties are included in the financial statements at 31 December 2019 at a value of £896k (2018: £5.4m).
+As indicated in the notes, considerable volatility exists in these valuations as demonstrated by the increase in valuation of £9.8k in the current period (2018: £1.3m decrease), as detailed in note 7 where the impact of changes in the underlying assumptions are detailed.
 Our opinion is not modified in respect of this matter.